clj-r2dbc.impl.execute.stream

 stream* - Missionary flow emitting one value per row as a RowCursor or

-fetch-size batch (when :chunk-size supplied).
+:chunk-size batch (when :chunk-size supplied).
 Renamed from plan*.

 Note: RowCursor is a shared mutable object.
 The same instance is mutated for